Vixel2006/axon/docs/pipeline.md

 # Pipeline

-`fajr.nn.pipeline.Pipeline` is the core class for composing neural network layers in Fajr.
+`axon.nn.pipeline.Pipeline` is the core class for composing neural network layers in Fajr.
 It allows you to chain `Module` instances together, treating your network as a sequential flow of data transformations.
 This design emphasizes clarity, hackability, and dynamic architecture manipulation.

 ## Key Features